-Jaime Alejandro Galarza Zavala (Cuenca, July 28, 1930) is an Ecuadorian writer, poet, journalist and polítician.
-He has published over 20 books, including books of poetry and non-fiction books, among which are: El yugo feudal (1962), Piratas del golfo (1973), Los Campesinos de Loja y Zamora (1973), El festín del petróleo (1974), Quienes mataron a Roldós (1982), Petróleo de nuestra muerte (1983).
+Jaime Alejandro Galarza Zavala (Cuenca, July 28, 1930 – Quito, July 20, 2023) was an Ecuadorian writer, poet, journalist and polítician.
+He published over 20 books, including books of poetry and non-fiction books, among which are: El yugo feudal (1962), Piratas del golfo (1973), Los Campesinos de Loja y Zamora (1973), El festín del petróleo (1974), Quienes mataron a Roldós (1982), Petróleo de nuestra muerte (1983).
 He served as the national vice president of the House of Ecuadorian Culture from 2008-2012.
 In 2007 President Rafael Correa awarded Galarza the Eugenio Espejo National Culture Prize.
 Among his friends were Julio Cortazar and Ernesto Che Guevara.

 Publishing The Oil Feast, being a political prisoner, and getting help from Julio Cortazar

 In 1972 Jaime Galarza Zavala published El festín del petróleo (The Oil Feast), which accused and implicated various high-level Ecuadorian politicians of corruption.
 Due to the publication of El festín del petróleo, Galarza was arrested by the so-called “Nationalist and Revolutionary” Government of General Guillermo Rodríguez Lara (Military Dictator/President of Ecuador 1972-1976).